yana-kr2/TheMovies/README.md

 # Module 2 done with JETPACK COMPOSE
 Updating the main application on COMPOSE.
 Some UI changes have been applied.
 Notice: I've used COMPOSE for the first time.
+At the moment I have difficulties with the implementation of pagination on Compose.
 - Kotlin
 - Compose
 - Coroutines